-Emilio DiIorio was born on the Upper East Side of Manhattan to parents of Italian heritage.
+Artist Emilio DiIorio, an Italian American, was born on the Upper East Side of Manhattan.
 In the 1960s, he studied engineering at New York University.
 It was during these years that he was first introduced to painting and sculpture.
 DiIorio keenly remembers its early and undeniable pull.
 He explored the Museum of Modern Art, the Metropolitan Museum of Art, and other museums in New York City.
 In these rich exhibition spaces he developed a lifelong connection to both the old masters and modern art.

 Engineering school sparked an interest in drawing and design.
 His skills with graphite developed as he took graphic design in which the expectation was to draw.
 After graduating with a degree in Engineering, DiIorio spent time as a systems engineer at Grumman Aerospace Corporation.
 There he was exposed to the Apollo space program and the aspect of lunar module engineering that focused on human factors.
 The human factor studies involved the effect of lift-off on the human body.
 This was DiIorio’s first introduction to human anatomy, particularly to the musculoskeletal system.